Bundesliga gets government approval to resume season in May | DW | 06.05.2020

 Football is coming back.

-After delivering a series of measures designed to limit any risks, the German Football League (DFL), which governs Germany's top two divisions, got the government approval it needed on Wednesday for the return of Bundesliga football.
+After laying out a series of measures designed to limit any risks, the German Football League (DFL), which governs Germany's top two divisions, got the government approval it needed on Wednesday for the return of Bundesliga football.

+The Bundesliga will be able to resume operations soon," Chancellor Angela Merkel told reporters in Berlin following a video conference with the premiers of the country's 16 states on Wednesday.

 Although Germany's ban on large public events will remain in place, the Bundesliga has been given the green light to return, without fans and in accordance with strict hygiene protocols.

 When precisely the season will resume remains undecided, but it can start in the second half of May.
-The DFL are meeting on Thursday and are expected to discuss details.
+The earliest possible date for a return is May 15, but a restart on May 22 is also being considered.
+There is a commitment to finish the season by June 30.

 Whatever the date is, games are only allowed to take place if players undergo a sufficient quarantine period, in the form of training camps, before the resumption of the season.
 Originally that period had been 14-days, but one week may also be possible with regular testing and negative test results.